Köppen climate classification: Cfa: Humid subtropical climates

 These climates usually occur on the eastern coasts and eastern sides of continents, usually in the high 20s and 30s latitudes.
 Unlike the dry summer Mediterranean climates, humid subtropical climates have a warm and wet flow from the tropics that creates warm and moist conditions in the summer months.
 As such, summer (not winter as is the case in Mediterranean climates) is often the wettest season.

 The flow out of the subtropical highs and the summer monsoon creates a southerly flow from the tropics that brings warm and moist air to the lower east sides of continents.
-This flow is often what brings the frequent but short-lived summer thundershowers so typical of the more southerly subtropical climates like the southern United States, southern China, and Japan.
+This flow is often what brings the frequent and strong but short-lived summer thundershowers so typical of the more southerly subtropical climates like the southeast United States, southern China, and Japan.